(Read the Update Below)

 - the Russians will almost certainly not get their way and it will go ahead at the end of March/start of April;

-- a possible host venue which will be popular with everyone but Russia is Georgia, who are open to hosting the competition again (you heard it here first!).
+- a possible host venue which will be popular with everyone but Russia is Georgia, who are open to hosting the competition again.
 They put in a proposal to host it this morning.

 Junior Worlds moves from North Korea to Uzbekistan. (via)